YOUR TRUSTED PARTNER

 Commercial representatives of foreign companies registered in the Bulgarian Chamber of Commerce and Industry

-Aliens who have been granted long-term or permanent residence status in Bulgaria
+Foreigners who have been granted long-term or permanent residence status in Bulgaria

-Family members of a European citizen or of a foreigner who has been granted long-term residence status in Bulgaria
+Family members of a European citizen or of a foreigner who has been granted long-term residence status in Bulgaria.

 Foreigners can be employed short-term without a permit to work under these conditions:

 To be on a mission in Bulgaria sent by their foreign employer